TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 15/Luke 15.30.md

 ---

-but when this thy son came, who hath devoured thy living with harlots, thou killedst for him the fatted calf.
+But when this, your son, came, who has devoured your living with prostitutes, you killed the fattened calf for him.'